rsprouse/feeling-responsive/pages/pages-root-folder/collections/matsigenka_yine.md

 > It is stressed that the analytical work was undertaken without the help of a Machiguenga informant (to whom it was impossible to return at the end of my first field trip), thus the thesis is concerned not to present an article of linguistic perfection, but rather to present the evidence of the myth itself, the lore surrounding manioc and all that this represents to the Machiguenga.

 As a result, the original recordings are critical for the accurate transcription (and translation, of course) of the texts Ms. Lewington recorded.
-In what follows, I show how the transcription and translation can be improved, using the example of an excerpt from Bartolomé Ríos Corral's "The Manioc Myth," recorded on November 28, 1981 in Nueva Luz (catalogue item [2022-01.003](http://dx.doi.org/doi:10.7297/X2RX99WG)).
+In what follows, I show how the transcription and translation can be improved, using the example of an excerpt from BartolomÃ© RÃ­os Corral's "The Manioc Myth," recorded on November 28, 1981 in Nueva Luz (catalogue item [2022-01.003](http://dx.doi.org/doi:10.7297/X2RX99WG)).
 First, listen to the excerpt, following along with Ms. Lewington's transcription and translation below (ibid.:95-96).

 A full transcription and translation are given below.
 Relisten to the excerpt, following along here.